david1001tv/logs/README.md

 # logs

-Folder "framework" - folder with Yii Fraemework of version 1.19
+Folder "framework" - folder with Yii Framework of version 1.19

 Folder "logs" - folder with "logging" project